nickydraz/Mobile_App_Project_4/README.md

   - You may use simple hit detection object.dest.contains(object.position)
   - Limit the number of player projectiles on the screen at a given time
   - Must have multiple enemy graphics
   - You must calculate and display a score based on the statistics captured during play (weights are up to you, but must be logical)
+- Sounds:
+  - Player fire/kill
+  - Background music

 <h2>Camel Sprite Coordinates</h2>
 - Sprite 1
   - (0, 0) (77, 0)